microsoft/vscode-azureappservice/README.md

 <!-- endregion exclude-from-marketplace -->

-App Service is Azure's fully-managed Platform as a Service (PaaS) that let's you deploy and scale web, mobile, and API apps.
+App Service is Azure's fully-managed Platform as a Service (PaaS) that lets you deploy and scale web, mobile, and API apps.
 Use the Azure App Service extension for VS Code to quickly create, manage, and deploy your websites.